vrenkens/nabu/config/recipes/README.md

 but you can design your own recipes with little effort.
 A recipe contains the following configurations files:

-- database.cfg: This is the database configuration.
+- database.conf: This is the database configuration.
 For every set of data (training features, training text, testing features ...) it contains a section that specifies where to read and write the data in your file system and wich processors should be used to process the data.
 Every recipe contains a template